 I’ve experienced creative burnout and it can be debilitating.
 I was continually pushing myself until my mind and body pushed back.
 It took me several months to get my creative mojo and energy back.

 Although they may have similar symptoms, creative burnout is different from depression.
 Prolong and untreated creative burnout can turn into depression.
 If you feel you may be depressed, please contact your doctor immediately to get the help you need.
+If you're experiencing a prolonged period of burnout, contact your doctor.

 What Causes Creative Burnout